CS2103AUG2016-T10-C4/Main/docs/DeveloperGuide.md

 ## Future Development

-There are several additions that can be made to **KeyboardWarrior**	 to further increase its usefulness and usability.
+These are several additions that can be made to **KeyboardWarrior**	 to further increase its usefulness and usability.

 {TODO: Add future development plans}